faithfrings/faithfrings.github.io/_pages/about.md

 I earned a M.S. in Biology with a concentration in Ecology and Evolution at the University of South Florida under [Dr. Luanna Prevost's lab](https://www.prevostlab.org/research-team).
 My thesis research used mixed methods to investigate how undergraduate students interpret different styles of phylogenetic trees in upper level biology courses.

-My current dissertation research uses qualitative and mixed methods to explore and investigate undergraduate student motivation to engage with learning coding and statistics in the life sciences.
+My current dissertation research uses qualitative and mixed methods to explore and investigate undergraduate student motivation to engage with learning coding in the life sciences.
 I collect data in R integrated biology courses and field-based data science courses.

 ---